Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 <br>

-- The Image Component doesn't optimize image during build time.
-Instead, it optimizes images real time or when in demand.
+- The Image Component doesn't optimize images during build time.
+Instead, it optimizes images in real-time or when in demand.
 Optimizing images during build time can increase the build time drastically and hence Next.js avoids that.

 <br>

 - Lazy loading is achieved.
 Lazy Loading simply means that only the images that are in the viewport will be loaded.
-Subsequent images load as they are scrolled into viewport.
+Subsequent images load as they are scrolled into the viewport.

 <br>